-This article sets out some of the key learnings I’ve taken for some very challenging public speaking ventures.
+This article sets out some of the key learnings I’ve taken from some very challenging public speaking ventures.

 What could possibly go wrong in a presentation?

 – Perhaps the audience dislike your idea or proposal because they fear it’s not in their best interests

 – It could be that they are emotionally attached to the status quo or another idea

 – What if some are simply neutral and therefore disengaged?

 – It may just be that they can’t see the big picture; there is no clear vision